awsdocs/amazon-fsx-lustre-user-guide/doc_source/unmounting-fs.md

 You can verify that your Amazon FSx file system has been unmounted by running the `df` command\.
 This command displays the disk usage statistics for the file systems currently mounted on your Linux\-based Amazon EC2 instance\.
 If the Amazon FSx file system that you want to unmount isn’t listed in the `df` command output, this means that the file system is unmounted\.

-**Example – Identify the Mount Status of an Amazon FSx File System and Unmount It**
+**Example – Identify the mount status of an Amazon FSx file system and unmount it**

 ```
 $ df -T